Automatically designing CNN architectures using genetic algorithm for image classification: Experimental Results and Analysis

 The comparison results between the proposed algorithm and the peer competitors are shown in Table~\ref{tab_overview}.
-In Table~\ref{tab_overview}, the peer competitors are grouped into three different blocks based on the categories defined in Subsection~\ref{sub_section_peer_competitor}, and the first column shows the category names.
+In Table~\ref{tab_overview}, the peer competitors are grouped into three different blocks based on the categories, and the first column shows the category names.
 As a supplement, the last column also provides the information regarding how much manual assistance the corresponding CNN requires during discovering the architectures of CNNs.
 Additionally, the second column denotes the names of the peer competitors.
-The third and fourth columns refer to the classification accuracy on the CIFAR10 and CIFAR100 datasets, while the fifth column displays the numbers of parameters in the corresponding CNNs.
+The third and fourth columns refer to the classification accuracies on the CIFAR10 and CIFAR100 datasets, while the fifth column displays the numbers of parameters in the corresponding CNNs.
 The sixth column shows the used GPU days which are only applicable to the semi-automatic and automatic algorithms.
 The symbol ``--'' implies there is no result publicly reported by the corresponding algorithm.
-For ResNet (depth=101), ResNet (depth=1,202), DenseNet, VGG, All-CNN, EAS and Block-QNN-S, they have the same number of parameters on both the CIFAR10 and CIFAR100 datasets, respectively, which is caused by the similar CNNs achieving the best classification accuracy on both datasets.
+For ResNet (depth=110), ResNet (depth=1,202), DenseNet, VGG, All-CNN, EAS and Block-QNN-S, they have the same number of parameters on both the CIFAR10 and CIFAR100 datasets, which is caused by the similar CNNs achieving the best classification accuracy on both datasets.
 Note that, the results of the peer competitors shown in Table~\ref{tab_overview} are all from their respective seminal papers\footnote{It is exceptional for VGG because it does not perform experiments on CIFAR10 and CIFAR100 in its seminal paper.
 Its results displayed in Table~\ref{tab_overview} is derived from~\cite{suganuma2017genetic}.}.
-For the proposed algorithm, the best CNN discovered by CNN-GA is selected from the population in the last generation, and then trained independently for five runs.
+For the proposed algorithm, the best CNN discovered by CNN-GA is selected from the population in the last generation, and then trained independently for five times.
 The best classification accuracy is selected from the five results to show in Table~\ref{tab_overview}, which follows the conventions of its peer competitors~\cite{xie2017genetic,liu2017hierarchical,zoph2016neural,zhong2017practical,real2017large,suganuma2017genetic,baker2016designing}.
+Inspired by the performance improvement of NASNet given by the cutout regularization, we also report the results by performing CNN-GA with the cutout, which is denoted as ``CNN-GA+cutout'' in Table~\ref{tab_overview}.
+Specifically, we firstly choose the best CNN-GA architectures found in CIFAR10 and CIFAR100, respectively, then retrained these architectures with the cutout on the training set, and then report the classification accuracy on the testing set.